Vyral/scott-voak/_posts/2019-07-08-how-to-prepare-your-home-to-sell-for-more-money.md

 ---
 layout: post
-title: How to Prepare Your Home to Sell For More Money
+title: How to Prepare Your Home to Sell for More Money
 date: 2019-07-08 19:10:38
 tags:
   - Home Seller Tips